ndegwa007/comicshop/README.md

-# SwiftyApp
+# Comicshop

-SwiftyApp is an open-source web application designed for selling comic posters.
+Comicshop is an open-source web application designed for selling comic posters.
 It features a FastAPI backend and uses the Astro framework for the frontend.
 The project is still under active development, and contributions are welcome!

 ## 🚀 Project Overview

-SwiftyApp provides a simple and user-friendly platform to browse, purchase, and manage comic posters.
+Comicshop provides a simple and user-friendly platform to browse, purchase, and manage comic posters.
 It aims to deliver a smooth experience for both the buyers and the administrators managing the product catalog.

 ## 🛠️ Tech Stack